agombolay/ribose-map/README.md

    * Output: TAB files of raw and normalized frequencies for A, C, G, U/T

 5. **Distribution**:
-   * Output: TAB, PNG, and BedGraph files of per-nucleotide rNMP coverage normalized to read depth
+   * Output: TAB, PNG, & BedGraph files of per-nucleotide rNMP coverage normalized to read depth

 6. **Hotspot**:
    * Output: PNG file of consensus sequence for top % most abundant sites of rNMP incorporation